silvanadrian/silvanadrian.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-excerpt: "I’m a 23 year-old Computer Science Student and part-time Frontend Developer"
+excerpt: "I’m a 24 year-old part-time Software Engineer/Frontend Developer"
 lang: en
 ref: about
 sitemap: